 Windows, External Doors and Joinery

 Repair Category 2

-Notes External joinery including some window frames and the back door are affected by decay to varying degrees.
-A joiner can advise on all necessary repairs.
+Notes There is a failed sealed unit in the sun room.

+Decay is evident to the front door cill.

 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.

 External Decorations

 Repair Category

-Notes There is weathering of external paintwork.
+Notes No significant defects evident.

 Conservatories and Porches

 Repair Category N/A

-Notes Not Applicable
+Notes Not applicable.